semgrep/semgrep-docs/docs/supported-languages.md

 :::info
 - Interfile analysis by default also includes interprocedural analysis.
 Java, JavaScript, and TypeScript all have both interfile and interprocedural analysis support.
+- All languages that have GA support level in Semgrep OSS Engine gain interprocedural analysis support with Semgrep Pro Engine.
 - Apex programming language has interprocedural analysis support in Semgrep Pro Engine, but it is not supported by Semgrep OSS Engine.
 :::